jt7347/jt7347.github.io/_pages/about.md

   - /about.html
 ---

-I am a current undergradute student at Princeton University pursuing a B.S.E. degree in Mechanical and Aerospace Engineering, with a certificate in Robotics and Intellient Systems.
-My aspiration is to work in the space industry with specializations in aerospace and robotics engineering.
-Specifically, I am interested in shaping my pursuits towards a future where robots can safely and efficiently aid humans in space exploration initiatives.
+I am an undergradute student at Princeton University pursuing a B.S.E. degree in Mechanical and Aerospace Engineering, with a certificate in Robotics and Intellient Systems.
+With aspirations to help advance the integration of aerospace and robotics engineering within the space industry, I am interested in shaping my pursuits towards a future where robots can safely and efficiently aid humans in space exploration initiatives.

 Essentially...